 However, much less obvious is how we make this system interoperable with digital technology.
 This involves finding a way to convert digital information into the analog properties of light, execute the optical Fourier transform, and convert the result back into a digital form.

-For the purposes of FHE, our calculations have to be exact too; the output of this process has to be directly equivalent to what would come out of a comparative digital system.
+For the purposes of FHE, our calculations have to be exact too; the output of this process has to be directly equivalent to what a digital system would produce.

 Silicon photonics allows us to construct photonic circuits on a silicon die, in much the same way that conventional electronic chips are made.